aredoubles/MicrobeCheaters/README.md

 In the end, we are interested in how many patches contain the mutualist microbe, and the population sizes of each species.

-## HOW TO USE IT
+## How to use it

 Click 'setup', and then 'go'!
 Click 'go' again the stop the model when you're satisfied.
 Adjust the 'host-health?' and 'host-flush?' switches to see how they affect the results.

-## EXTENDING THE MODEL
+## Extending the model

 Pathogens may be another way to allow for mutualists to persist.
 To be done later?

-## RELATED MODELS
+## Related models

 This model is based off the work by Pillai et al. (2014).
 We've added some host feedback methods (and later, pathogens) to see how they affect the results.

-## CREDITS AND REFERENCES
+## Credits and references

-Concept by Décio Correa and Catalina Cuellar-Gempeler, based off work by Pillai et al. (2014).
+* Concept by Décio Correa and Catalina Cuellar-Gempeler, based off work by Pillai et al. (2014).
 Coding by Roger Shaw.

-Pillai, P., Gouhier, T. C., and Vollmer, S. V. 2014.
+* Pillai, P., Gouhier, T. C., and Vollmer, S. V. 2014.
 The cryptic role of biodiversity in the emergence of host–microbial mutualisms.
 Ecology letters, 17(11): 1437-1446.